oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Libsndfile is a C library for reading and writing files containing sampled sound (such as MS Windows WAV and the Apple/SGI AIFF format) through one standard library interface.

-**URL**
+**More Information**

 http://www.mega-nerd.com/libsndfile

 **Available Versions**::

+    1.0.31-GCCcore-10.3.0
+    1.0.28-GCCcore-8.3.0
     1.0.28-GCCcore-7.3.0
-    1.0.28-GCCcore-8.3.0
+    1.0.28-GCCcore-10.2.0
     1.0.31-GCCcore-11.2.0
-    1.0.28-GCCcore-10.2.0
     1.0.28-GCCcore-9.3.0
-    1.0.31-GCCcore-10.3.0

 libsodium